rhythm-3099/DynamoLabTemplate/README.md

 8 directories, 25 files
 ```

+You'll be writing all your code in `q#.py` files and are suppose to submit compressed `soln/`

 ## Task 1

 **1. Create table `Books` for <span style="color: crimson !important">data/books/books.json</span> with following inputs**